symlynX/secure-email/README.md

 Pond is an email-like messaging application with several unique architectural and cryptographic features that make it stand out in the field.

-**Message Encryption**: Pond uses [Axolotl](https://github.com/trevp/axolotl/wiki) for asynchronous forward secret messages where the key is frequently ratcheted (akin to OTR, but more robust).
+**Message Encryption**: Similarly to Briar, Pond uses [Axolotl](https://github.com/trevp/axolotl/wiki) for asynchronous forward secret messages where the key is frequently ratcheted (akin to OTR, but more robust).

-**Routing**: Pond uses a unique architecture where every user relies on a service provider for receiving messages, but sent messages are delivered directly to the recipient's server (over Tor).
-This allows for strong metadata protection, but does not suffer from the other problems that peer-to-peer systems typically do.
-In order to prevent excessive Spam under this scheme, Pond uses a clever system of group signatures to allow the server to check if a sender is authorized to deliver to a particular user without leaking any information to the server.
+**Routing**: Pond uses a unique architecture where every user relies on a service provider for receiving messages, but sent messages are delivered directly to the recipient's server using Tor's public-key routing capability better known as "hidden services."
+Transaction data protection is given not only by using Tor, but also in the way periodic meaningless transactions are performed.
+In order to prevent Spam under this scheme, Pond uses a clever system of group signatures to allow the server to check if a sender is authorized to deliver to a particular user without leaking any information to the server.

-**Keys**: Pond uses Panda, a system for secure peer validation using short authentication strings.
+**Keys**: Pond uses PANDA, a method for secure peer discovery and validation using short authentication strings.
+This has the advantage of not appearing bureacratic as shared secret exchanges on OTR do, since this method actually establishes the first contact, but it also has the disadvantage of currently operating on a centralized service.

 Pond's advantages include:

-* Very high security: forward secrecy, metadata protection, resistant to traffic analysis.
+* Very high security: forward secrecy, metadata protection, resistance to traffic analysis.
-* Pond hybrid federated and peer-to-peer approach is cool and holds a lot of promise.
+* Pond hybrid federated and public-key routing approach is a reasonable interim solution until public-key routing provide for message availability themselves.
 * Written in Go, and thus probably has many fewer security flaws than programs written in C or C++.
 * Pond is written by Adam Langley, an extremely well respected crypto-engineer.
+* The usability of Pond is imperfect, but already superior to most PGP interfaces.

 Pond's disadvantages include:

-* Uses non-human memorial unique identifiers, although this is not a necessary element of the design.
-* Requires that you set up contacts in advance before you can communicate with them (via a Short Authentication String or full public key exchange).
+* It maintains the old-fashioned dependency on servers, and since maintaining a Pond server is rather unusual, the architecture is prone to generating few very popular servers which then constitute honeypots and single points of failure.
+* Pond is not architected for group communications and would scale worse than regular email at that.
+* Pond's architecture does not allow to evolve into instant messaging or social networking, instead it imposes a deceleration of human interactions which can be considered a strength in the eyes of the 'slow tech' community.
+Some say the name stems from the time it gives you to ponder about what you will write.
+* It does not provide support for generation or acquisition of QR codes, yet.
-* Pond is still very difficult to install and use.
+* Pond is currently rather difficult to install.

 Pond is an exciting experiment in how you could build a very secure post-email protocol.
 Although Pond currently uses non-human identifiers, Pond could be easily modified to use traditional email username@domain.org identifiers (because it relies on service providers for message reception).
-The requirement in Pond that both parties pre-exchange keys could also be modified to allow users to set up addresses that could receive messages from anyone, albeit at the cost of likely Spam.
 Currently, Pond uses Tor to anonymize message routing, but the Tor network was designed for low-latency.
 Pond could potentially use a more secure anonymization network that was designed for higher-latency asynchronous messages.

-Ultimately, Pond's unique design makes it a very strong candidate for incorporation into a messaging application that could automatically upgrade from email to Pond should it detect that both parties support it.

 * Written in: Go
 * Source code: https://github.com/agl/pond